gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 > Using your domain name service, map the EIP to the domain name you will use for your staging or production server.

+In order to avoid accidental deletion of provisioned infrastructure, it is highly recommended to maintain distinct Terraform state for each target environment.
+This also make it easier using different and segregated cloud accounts for each environment.

+Thus the main Terraform configugration, state and variables will be kept in environment-specific directory.

+Furthermore, that approach reduce code duplication as the common Terraform code can be kept in modules in a separate directory (``ops/infrastructure/modules``).
+From now on in the doc, we will take the example of the **staging** environment.
+When creating a new environment, one can just duplicate the ``ops/infrastructure/envs/staging`` directory and adjust values.

 Use Terraform to instantiate the t2.micro instance on AWS cloud with the following commands:
 ```
+$ cd ops/infrastructure/envs/staging
 $ terraform init
 $ terraform plan
 $ terraform apply